indigoMac/whatTime3/PROJECT_PLAN.md

 ---

 **This plan is designed to help you build a world-class, enterprise-ready meeting optimization add-in.
 Use it to guide your work, onboard collaborators, and keep your project on track.**

+### Security TODOs for Production:
+Register as Actionable Message sender in Microsoft Developer Dashboard Implement proper OAM verification (DKIM/SPF/signed cards) in verifyOAM() Ensure PUBLIC_API_BASE uses HTTPS in production Consider adding rate limiting on the OAM submit endpoint The implementation maintains all existing functionality while adding the new Adaptive Card features.
+Recipients using supported Outlook clients will see the interactive card, while others will see the existing HTML buttons.